 - Loss of companionship, comfort, affection, etc.

-In wrongful death cases, our attorneys may be able to recover compensation for medical and funeral expenses, loss of support and household services and loss of future earnings and accumulations.
+In wrongful death cases, an experienced personal injury attorney may recover compensation for medical and funeral expenses, loss of support and household services, and loss of future earnings and accumulations.

 Cases Our Lawyers Handle

 If you are seeking an experienced Lakeland personal injury attorney, you should always consult with a lawyer with trial experience who regularly handles the following cases:

 - Nursing Home Abuse

 - Lyft Accident

 We also handle personal injury cases involving the following injuries: